gazymandias/bigquery_dataform/README.md

 ## Replication of the **dbt** 'seed' function in **Dataform**

-The idea here was to attempt to replicate the functionality inbuilt to dbt for creating tables from csv files - this allows creations of seeds (which do not exist as of writing) in Dataform in seconds!
+An (over-engineered?) attempt to replicate the functionality inbuilt to dbt for creating tables from csv files (known as **seeds**).

+This code allows you to create Dataform tables from csv data in seconds!

 1. save the csv data in a file under seeds/ - this must be in the format below inside a js constant wrapper unfortunately;